Concordium/concordium.github.io/source/mainnet/net/installation/downloads-testnet.rst

    |

-   When you run Concordium Client on Linux, run the following command to make the file you download executable:
+   Before you can use the downloaded Concordium Client on Linux you have to make the downloaded file executable.
+Run the following command to make the file you download executable:

       .. code-block:: console